EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/tools.array.md

     size arrays is shorter (i.e. its last dimensions are singleton.
 ### tools.array.check_range

 Replace out of bound indices with bound indices.
-Package: Util.array Description: Given the size of an N-dimensional array, and minimum and maximum indices per each dimension, check if the indices
+Package: Util.array Description: Given the size of an N-dimensional array, and minimum and maximum indices per each dimension, check if the indices are out of bounds.
+If the minimum or maximum indices are